-A two-stage process is used of a) questioning the value of the emotion b) then commanding it to change.
+A two-stage process is used of a.) questioning the value of the emotion b) then commanding it to change.
 First the Psalmist questions the value of his present emotional state that was hindering his ability to lead the throng in the worship procession.
 "Why are you downcast O my soul".
-After that the psalmist gives his soul a repeated command to change mood and perspective "hope in God...for I shall yet praise Him".
+After that the Psalmist gives his soul a repeated command to change mood and perspective "hope in God... for I shall yet praise Him".
 This eventually causes him to triumph and function again in ministry.
-In other words the Psalmist did not just accept his dysfunctional emotional state but corrected it by speaking to his soul quite firmly and brining it to a functional and biblical resolution.
+In other words, the Psalmist did not just accept his dysfunctional emotional state but corrected it by speaking to his soul quite firmly and bringing it to a functional and biblical resolution.

-As speaking to yourself or addressing one's soul sounds rather strange and building a whole therapy on one Psalm is a bit tenuous I have I searched to see if there is any further Scriptural validation.
-There is a surprising amount!
-I have located a number of bible references where people interact directly with their soul and some of these are listed below.
+As speaking to yourself or addressing one's soul sounds rather strange and building a whole therapy on one Psalm is a bit tenuous I searched to see if there is any further scriptural validation.
+I located a number of Bible references where people interact directly with their soul.
 These interactions include speaking to one's soul or commanding the soul to do something.
-Seven direct references are listed below and there are many more in a similar vein especially in Psalms (quite a few on the familiar theme "bless the Lord O my soul..").
+Seven direct references are listed below and there are many more in a similar vein especially in Psalms (quite a few on the familiar theme "bless the Lord O my soul...").

-(Judges 5:21 NKJV ...
+...
 O my soul, march on in strength!
+(Judges 5:21 NKJV)

-(Psalms 25:1 NKJV) To You, O LORD, I lift up my soul.
+To You, O LORD, I lift up my soul.
+(Psalm 25:1 NKJV)

-(Psalms 42:4-6 NKJV) When I remember these things, I pour out my soul within me.
-For I used to go with the multitude; I went with them to the house of God, With the voice of joy and praise, With a multitude that kept a pilgrim feast. {5} Why are you cast down, O my soul?
+When I remember these things, I pour out my soul within me.
+For I used to go with the multitude; I went with them to the house of God, With the voice of joy and praise, With a multitude that kept a pilgrim feast.
+(5) Why are you cast down, O my soul?
 And why are you disquieted within me?
-Hope in God, for I shall yet praise Him For the help of His countenance. {6} O my God, my soul is cast down within me; Therefore I will remember You from the land of the Jordan, And from the heights of Hermon, From the Hill Mizar.
+Hope in God, for I shall yet praise Him For the help of His countenance.
+(6) O my God, my soul is cast down within me; Therefore I will remember You from the land of the Jordan, And from the heights of Hermon, From the Hill Mizar...
 Why are you cast down, O my soul?
 And why are you disquieted within me?
 Hope in God; For I shall yet praise Him, The help of my countenance and my God.
+(Psalm 42:4-6 NKJV)

-(Psalms 62:5 NKJV) My soul, wait silently for God alone, For my expectation is from Him.
+My soul, wait silently for God alone, For my expectation is from Him.
+(Psalm 62:5 NKJV)

-(Psalms 77:2 NKJV) In the day of my trouble I sought the Lord; My hand was stretched out in the night without ceasing; My soul refused to be comforted. (implies an attempt to speak to the soul to comfort it and some interaction with the soul..)
+In the day of my trouble I sought the Lord; My hand was stretched out in the night without ceasing; My soul refused to be comforted. (implies an attempt to speak to the soul to comfort it and some interaction with the soul... author's thought) (Psalm 77:2 NKJV)

-(Psalms 103:1-2 NKJV) Bless the LORD, O my soul; And all that is within me, bless His holy name! {2} Bless the LORD, O my soul, And forget not all His benefits:
+Bless the LORD, O my soul; And all that is within me, bless His holy name!
+(2) Bless the LORD, O my soul, And forget not all His benefits: (Psalm 103:1-2 NKJV)

-(Luke 12:19 NKJV) 'And I will say to my soul, "Soul, you have many goods laid up for many years; take your ease; eat, drink, and be merry."
+'And I will say to my soul, "Soul, you have many goods laid up for many years; take your ease; eat, drink, and be merry."'(Luke 12:19 NKJV)

 So we see that here the soul/self is being commanded to: be strong, be lifted up to God, hope in God, wait silently for God, be comforted, bless God and lastly (by the rich fool) to take it easy.
 We are all familiar with talking to ourselves and even with telling ourselves to cheer up.
-However Scripture based self-exhortation is a bit more sophisticated and a lot more powerful.
+However, Scripture-based self-exhortation is much more powerful.